a-schaefers/themelios/README.md

   * See below for details...

 ## NEWS
-### How to sync the systemd-boot (UEFI) boot loaders across multiple (ie. mirrored) disks
-- Fri Jul 12 15:11:07 PDT 2019

-See the end of this readme.md for information regarding how to do this in a very simple way.

 ### How to manually convert $HOME to use native ZFS encryption
 - Sun May  5 01:58:45 PDT 2019